cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 1. Your terminal will display information about the release including the Release Manifest, Packages, Jobs, and tarball location.

-1. Open `bosh-sample-release/cloudfoundry.yml` in your favorite text editor and confirm that `name` is `cloudfoundry` and `version` matches the version that was displayed in your terminal (if this is your first release, this will be version 1.)
+1. Open `bosh/samples/cloudfoundry.yml` (in documentation repository) in your favorite text editor and confirm that `name` is `cloudfoundry` and `version` matches the version that was displayed in your terminal (if this is your first release, this will be version 1.)

 ### Deploy the Release ###